Construction worker on a job site reviewing plans with a residential build in progress

 Washington County is one of the fastest-growing counties in the country.
 New developments are breaking ground constantly.
 Desert Color alone is planned for over 10,000 housing units.
 The amount of construction work in this valley over the next five to ten years is going to be staggering.

 The contractors who have a professional website now are going to capture a disproportionate share of that work.
 Not because they're better at framing or roofing or plumbing, but because they're the ones who show up when someone searches.
 First impressions happen on a screen before they happen on a job site.
+The same dynamic is playing out for auto shops on Bluff Street and medical practices across the valley: the businesses with a real web presence are pulling ahead of the ones coasting on reputation alone.

 If you're a contractor in St. George relying purely on referrals and truck wraps, you're competing with one hand tied behind your back.
 The referrals will keep coming, but you're missing every customer who searches online first.
 And that group is getting bigger every month.
+We see the same pattern with real estate agents who rely on brokerage templates instead of building a site that actually ranks.

 Getting Started Is Easier Than You Think